-The significant decrease in non-life underwriting risk has been driven by increasing benefits of the reinsurance arrangements the company has in place and the mitigation of lapse risk due to changes in contract terms.
-Market risk has reduced due to a shortening of the portfolio duration and a shift towards government bonds.
+The significant decrease in non-life underwriting risk has been driven by increasing benefits of the reinsurance arrangements the company has in place.
+Market risk has reduced due to a shortening of the portfolio duration and a reduction in the outstanding loan.